curator8/66daysofdata/README.md

 A little late,but I was finally able to finish the other half my statistics exam.
 Looking back, taking this exam really solidified a lot of important concepts.
 Although it took a bit to complete, the second half of the exam was mainly about applying what we learned by analyzing data using either excel or minitab.
 I really like this portion because we had to translate outputs into intuitive statements like "we're 90% confident that there will be 10 calls at 90 degrees F" or determine the usefulness of adding another variable in multiple linear regression.

 But although I learned a lot, like anybody else, I am glad that's over.
 Looking forward to getting back on track with pandas and the overall data analytics track I set out to finish these next 2 months.

+# day 14-15

+I am starting to get back into the groove of things.
+We started a new programming assignment in my data structures and algorithm class that requires us to work with 2D arrays and text files, definitely looking forward to learning more about them.
+In discrete math we started learning about set theory, which showed up a lot when I went over probability in my previous statistics class.
+So far, I feel like discrete math has really built my foundation to learn harder math topics.

+In terms of data analysis, I actually started a new course by Santiago Basulto (https://www.youtube.com/watch?v=r-uOLxNrNk8).
+So far we set up a google colab and Github repository (https://github.com/curator8/66daysofdata), that uses Jupyter Notebook (and a variety of python packages) to describe the data.
+I am excited about this course because Santiago has fleshed out examples that run through the first steps of the data science workflow (data collection, cleaning, and wrangling).